-Besides information from hospital-based memory clinics, the websites of Alzheimer's Disease Association of Singapore (www.alzheimers.org.sg) and the Agency for Integrated Care (ww.aic.sg) provide much information on community resources and services.
+Besides information from hospital-based memory clinics, the websites of Alzheimer's Disease Association of Singapore (www. alzheimers.org.sg) and the Agency for Integrated Care (ww.aic. sg) provide much information on community resources and services.
 ADA also runs a helpline for caregivers and the general public.
+A recent study found that knowledge and awareness of dementia services was the single significant predictor of use of these services.
+There is hence a need to provide timely and relevant information on services and resources for dementia in the community to enhance their uptake.35

-Additional tips in meeting the needs of the caregiver
+Additional tips for GPs in meeting the needs of the caregiver

 - Establish contact and liaise with the specialist to gain greater understanding of the needs of the PWD and his caregiver. - Understand the life history and personality of the patient.
-This is cardinal to providing person centred care.
-Oftentimes, one can understand the reason behind certain behavioural issues in the PWD in the light of his past.
+This is cardinal to providing person centred care.31 Oftentimes, one can understand the reason behind certain behavioural issues in the PWD in the light of his past.
 This can help the caregiver achieve greater understanding of the PWD, cope better and in turn reduce caregiver stress. - Provide information to caregivers appropriate to their situation and relevant to the problems consistent with the patient's stage of dementia.
-Divide important information into "bite-sized" portions over several visits. - Offer a listening ear to the caregiver and allow time for him/ her to ventilate; this can be therapeutic for the caregiver. - Enquire about the caregiver's health and coping regularly as some caregivers may not volunteer information about their own well-being.
+Divide important information into "bite-sized" portions over several visits. - Offer a listening ear to the caregiver and allow time for him/ her to ventilate; this can be therapeutic for the caregiver. - Enquire about the caregiver's health and coping regularly as some caregivers may not volunteer information about their own well-being. - Engage the foreign domestic helpers (FDH) as they are caregivers as well.
+Enquire about her coping ability and caregiver stress as FDH's needs are often overlooked and they can be silently suffering while caring for the PWD.
+Oftentimes, they give a better history regarding the cognitive and behavioural function of the PWD.